 The common units and convertible preferred units issued to A/N as consideration for the Bright House Transaction were initially measured at their fair value of \$7.0 billion and \$3.2 billion, respectively, in accordance with acquisition accounting.
 However, upon formation of Charter Holdings and subsequent to the acquisition, the carrying amounts of the controlling and noncontrolling interests were adjusted to reflect the relative effective common ownership interest in Charter Holdings.
-In addition to the common units purchased and exchanged with A/N as noted above, other changes in Charter Holdings' ownership resulted in an increase to noncontrolling interest of approximately \$589 million and a corresponding decrease to additional paid-in-capital were also adjusted during the year ended December 31, 2016.
+In addition to the common units purchased and exchanged with A/N as noted above, other changes in Charter Holdings' ownership resulted in an increase to noncontrolling interest of approximately \$589 million and a corresponding decrease to additional paid-in-capital of \$589 million, net of \$225 million of deferred income taxes, for the year ended December 31, 2016.
 Noncontrolling interest and additional paid-in-capital were also adjusted during the year ended December 31, 2017 due to the changes in Charter Holdings' ownership.
-These adjustments resulted in a decrease to noncontrolling interest of approximately \$362 million and a corresponding increase to additional paid-in-capital of \$362 million, net of \$139 million of deferred income taxes, for the year ended December 31, 2017.
+These adjustments resulted in a decrease to noncontrolling interest of approximately \$362 million and a corresponding paid-in-capital of \$362 million, net of \$139 million of deferred income taxes, for the year ended December 31, 2017.